 Whether you try your hand at teen slang or not…please laugh with your kids.
 Make memories with them in the small moments.
 Eat dinner together.
 Play games.
 (We’ve been playing a lot of Super Mario Party lately…I’m determined to win one of these times!).
 Talk in the car.
+Do things with your teen.
 Put your phone down, close your laptop, and be with your children!

 As I said, I don’t particularly think it’s cool to try and be your kids’ best friend.
 You’re their parent for a reason.
 And parenting can be hard work.
 As parents of teens, it’s hard to know sometimes how to advise them and where to set boundaries.

 But the fact that we have to be the heavy sometimes is all the more reason to create and savor moments to laugh with your kids.